ritwikm14/Load-Precitions-for-Residential-Buildings-using-Ensemble-Technqiues/README.md

-#Heating Load predictions using Ensemble models at varying R.S applying Optimisational Technique
+#Heating and Cooling Load predictions using Ensemble models at varying R.S by applying Optimisational Technique